 A student who is tardy must report to the HPTC attendance officer prior to coming to class.
 It is also important for student to check with instructor to determine what has been missed in class.
-A student is tardy if not in the assigned area at the time designated.
-Each tardy will be recorded as no less than a 30 minute absence, by 30 minute intervals, up to 1.5 hours.

-For example: If a student is 15 minutes tardy, it will be recorded as 30 minutes; if a student is 45 minutes tardy, it will be recorded as 60 minutes (2 tardies).
-Tardies for leaving early will be recorded the same way.
-Example: if a student leaves 25 minutes early, it will be recorded as 30 minutes; tardies in excess of 1.0 hours will be recorded as a half a day absence.
-All hours of tardy, absence, and suspension will be added to student's total absence accumulation.
-Three tardies equals one absence.
+A student is tardy if the student is not in the assigned room area (as determined by the teacher) when the bell rings.
+Each tardy will be recorded as no less than a 30- minute tardy.
+For example: If a student is 15 minutes tardy, it will be recorded as 30 minutes; if a student is 45 minutes tardy, it will be recorded as 60 minutes (two tardies).
+Tardies in excess of 61 minutes plus will be recorded as a half a day absence.
+Attendance is recorded in am and pm daily.
+If a student is absent over 60 minutes in each am and pm time slots it will be recorded as a full day absence.
+All hours of tardy and absence will be added to student's total absence accumulation.
+3 tardies equals a half a day absence.
 Students who are tardy are expected to attend any part of the session or day.
 This extra effort is seen as a positive step by students, faculty and employers.
 If leaving before the end of class, students must check out with the attendance officer.